NathanHaliday/NathanResume/README.md

 # NathanResume
-The 'NathanResume' Reposity on GitHub contains my resume website.
+The 'NathanResume' Repository on GitHub contains my resume website.